enzomaragno/enzomaragno/README.md

 - 📫 Reach Me: **enzovmaragno@gmail.com**

-- 📄 Experiences: Freelancing Chatbots (discord)
+- 📄 Experiences: Freelancing Chatbots (discord), NLW by RocketSeat, currently with more than 10 bots actives in Discord

 - ⚡ Age: **16**